About the Artist

 Kate – Oliver Goldsmith’s “She Stoops to Conquer”

 The Wicked Stepmother – “Cinderella”

-Donna Marie founded the Bluff City Comedy Company, an original work improvisational sketch comedy troupe with other professional actors in the Memphis, TN area.
-They performed together for four years and were the house comedy act for the Peabody Hotel.
+Donna Marie founded the Bluff City Comedy Company, an original work improvisational sketch comedy troupe with other professional actors in Memphis, TN.
+They performed together for four years and were the house comedy act for The Peabody Hotel.
 She also greatly enjoyed designing and performing in weekend murder mysteries at the hotel.

-Donna Marie’s experience in the field of writing and editing includes a post as the publisher of her own regional magazine, LifeDesign, with a three state circulation and readership of 45,000.
-She has also worked for the Journal of Clinical Psychiatry, Foreign Medical School Graduate, Mid South Chamber of Commerce News and Mid South Hunting & Fishing News.
-She is currently the editor of The Biblical Storyteller magazine.
+Donna Marie’s experience in the field of writing and editing includes her weekly blog (add your email to sign up!), and current work as editor and publisher of Widow magazine and an international journal about biblical storytelling, The Biblical Storyteller.
+For a decade, she was the publisher of LifeDesign magazine, a regional publication with a readership of 45,000.
+She also worked for the Journal of Clinical Psychiatry, Foreign Medical School Graduate, Mid South Chamber of Commerce News and the Mid South Hunting & Fishing News.